infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 This will generate a schema definition in javascript that will give you a good starting point for building the rest of your schema.
 :::

-## Setting Up the Database Connection and Context

-Next we need to integrate PowerSync and Supabase by setting up the database connection, and then providing that connection to the app through a React Context..

 ### Connecting to Your Database